XvisionAS/FieldTwin-Integration-Demo/HOWTO.md

 * Imported connections (including those created with the API when no other `designType` is given) have a `designType` of `Imported`
-* The raw profile points are made up from the `fromCoordinate` plus the `intermediaryPoints` plus the `toCoordinate`
+* The imported points are made up from the `fromCoordinate` plus the `intermediaryPoints` plus the `toCoordinate`
+* When `noHeightSampling` is true, the point `z` (depth) values are as they were at import time
+* When `noHeightSampling` is false, the point `z` (depth) values are sampled from the bathymetry layer or else the project seabed depth setting

-* For connections where `designType` is **not** `Imported`, the `intermediaryPoints` consist of auto-generated points along the connection (when the point has attribute `added: true`) and/or the locations of the connection's midpoints - shown as circular drag handles in FieldTwin
+Note: for connections where `designType` is **not** `Imported`, the `intermediaryPoints` consist of auto-generated points along the connection (when the point has attribute `added: true`) and/or the locations of the connection's midpoints - shown as circular drag handles in FieldTwin.

 <br>
 <hr>